 Activation staff provides a broad range of recreation programs, with activities offered seven days a week and most evenings.
 They include large group and floor-wide programs, and one-on-one programs.
 The range of events includes concerts, intergenerational gatherings, mental stimulation and exercise activities, music therapy, the Alzheimer Society iPod program, monthly birthday party, crafts, games, seasonal activities, excursions and neighbourhood walks.

-Our social worker facilitates placement to Nisbet Lodge and provides support to help with the adjustment of moving to long-term care for both the resident and families.
-Social work interventions include supportive counselling, advocacy, and issues identified by the multi-disciplinary team.
-The Social Worker is also the support staff member for the Nisbet Lodge Family Council, and Chair of the behaviour Support Team.
+The Manager facilitates placement to Nisbet Lodge and provides support to help with the adjustment of moving to long-term care for both the resident and families.
+Other interventions include supportive counselling, advocacy, and matters identified by the multi-disciplinary team.
+The Manager is also the support staff member for the Nisbet Lodge Family Council, and the Behaviour Support Team.

 You can arrange a tour by calling 416-469-1105, ext 1185.